-Retail natural gas revenues increased \$28.1 million due to an increase in volumes (increased revenues \$23.3 million) and higher retail rates (increased revenues \$4.8 million).
-We sold more retail natural gas in the first quarter of 2011 as compared to first quarter of 2010 primarily due to colder weather.
-Compared to 2010, residential natural gas use per customer increased 20 percent and commercial use per customer increased 22 percent.
+Retail natural gas revenues increased \$35.0 million due to an increase in volumes (increased revenues \$27.3 million) and higher retail rates (increased revenues \$7.7 million).
+We sold more retail natural gas in 2011 as compared to 2010 primarily due to colder weather in the heating season.
+Compared to 2010, residential natural gas use per customer increased 13 percent and commercial use per customer increased 15 percent.
 The increase in retail rates reflects purchased gas adjustments, as well as general rate increases.

-Wholesale natural gas revenues decreased \$17.1 million due to a decrease in prices (decreased revenues \$13.9 million) and volumes (decreased revenues \$3.2 million).
+Wholesale natural gas revenues decreased \$9.4 million due to a decrease in prices (decreased revenues \$15.8 million), partially offset by an increase in volumes (increased revenues \$6.4 million).
 Wholesale sales reflect the sale of natural gas in excess of load requirements as part of the natural gas procurement and resource optimization process.
 Additionally, we engage in optimization of available interstate pipeline transportation and storage capacity through wholesale purchases and sales of natural gas.
-With higher retail loads in 2011 as compared to 2010, we had less opportunity to optimize transportation resources.
-In the first quarter of 2011, \$10.6 million of these sales were made to our electric generation operations and are reflected as intracompany revenues and resource costs.
+In the nine months ended September 30, 2011, \$44.0 million of these sales were made to our electric generation operations and are included as intracompany revenues and resource costs.
 Differences between revenues and costs from sales of resources in excess of retail load requirements and from resource optimization are accounted for through the PGA mechanisms.

-The following table presents our average number of electric and natural gas retail customers for the three months ended March 31:
+The following table presents our average number of electric and natural gas retail customers for the nine months ended September 30: